Telefonica/confluence-tools/components/confluence-sync/README.md

 The main class of the library.
 It receives a configuration object with the following properties:

 * `url`: URL of the Confluence instance.
 * `personalAccessToken`: Personal access token to authenticate in Confluence.
+To be DEPRECATED in future versions.
+Use the `authentication` property instead.
+* `authentication`: Authentication options to access Confluence.
+It supports the following methods:
+  * `oauth2`: OAuth2 authentication.
+It requires:
+    * `accessToken`: Access token to authenticate.
+  * `basic`: Basic authentication.
+    * `email`: Email of the user.
+    * `apiToken`: API token to authenticate.
+  * `jwt`: JWT authentication.
+    * `issuer`: Issuer of the JWT.
+    * `secret`: Secret to sign the JWT.
+    * `expiryTimeSeconds`: Optional expiry time of the JWT in seconds.
 * `spaceId`: Key of the space where the pages will be created.
 * `rootPageId`: ID of the root page under the pages will be created.
 It only can be missing if the sync mode is `flat` and all the pages provided have an id.
 * `logLevel`: One of `silly`, `debug`, `info`, `warn`, `error` or `silent`.
 Default is `silent`.